vladbr/hello-world/README.md

 # hello-world
+#I am Vladimir, an entrepreneur in Moscow working on my own project.
-Raspberry Pi 2 and Arch Linux
+#I try to make a Raspberry Pi 2 to make following things upon switch-on:
+#1.
+Connect to wifi
+#2.
+Load Firefox